- Help for:

 The predictor finally emerging commercially, interests me because in 2003, I patented ↗ (yup, that long ago) a dental appliance with the design intention being to determine:

 Can a patient wear it?
 Something that I consider is an underestimated challenge

 If obstructive sleep apnoea (OSA) patients’ are to be effectively treated the medical and dental profession must work together in a more patient-centric way.

 Predictors are perhaps the means to ‘build the bridge’ between the two.

 The medical professional knows:

-That the patient will be effectively treated with a dental appliance, and is ‘prescribing’ a jaw relationship
+That the patient will be effectively treated and is ‘prescribing’ a jaw relationship

-And the patient knows BEFOREHAND if a dental appliance will work!
+And the patient knows BEFOREHAND if it will work!